Dugna: History

 Having arrived to the region in 1700, Nikita Demidov was well aware of its riches and of the importance of the steel industry for the economy of Russia.
 With the personal guarantee of Peter the Great, he was one of the pioneers to develop Russian domestic metallurgy and metal production.
 In the mid-18th century, Dugna, Brynsky, and Vyrovsky plants annually produced 19,000 poods of iron for the local market and additionally exported large quantities to St. Petersburg.
 Production of iron at these three factories at that time ranged from 40 to 70 thousand poods a year, which corresponded to melting of approximately 60-100 thousand poods of iron.

 Dugna was granted urban-type settlement status in 1925.

+Demographics

+Distribution of the population by ethnicity according to the 2021 census: